 Club activities or meetings can be preempted by RCSC.
 Whenever possible, adequate notification will be given to the club.
 RCSC will provide for relocation of the club activity whenever possible.
 Clubs may be required to cancel, relocate or consolidate activities with other like clubs for all or part of the summer as an energy savings effort.

 - CLUB SIGNAGE

-Permanent club signage, where applicable, will be approved by the Assistant General Manager and installed by RCSC personnel or contractors only.
+Permanent club signage, where applicable, will be approved by the Director of Operations and installed by RCSC personnel or contractors only.
 Signs will be attached to the outside of the building or in close proximity to the club room.
 Additional signs, with approval, may also be placed on a signpost or monument in close proximity to the building entrance.
 Permanent signs will not be allowed in parking lots, at the curb, or along-side the roadways.
-Temporary signage, not to exceed seven (7) days, must be requested in writing and approved by the Assistant General Manager in advance of placement.
+Temporary signage, not to exceed seven (7) days, must be requested in writing and approved by the Director of Operations in advance of placement.